 Do you need to be RG 146 compliant?

-Kaplan’s Financial Planner Level 1 course develops the essential skills and knowledge required to enter the financial planning industry.
-The course combines specialist knowledge and financial planning skills to prepare you for providing personal advice to retail clients.
+The Kaplan Financial Planner Level 1 program develops the essential skills and knowledge required to enter the financial planning industry.
+This online course combines specialist knowledge and financial planning skills to prepare you for providing personal advice to retail clients.

-Upon successful completion of DFP1–3 you will be awarded the nationally recognised Diploma of Financial Planning (FNS50611).
+On successful completion of DFP1–3 you will be awarded the nationally recognised Diploma of Financial Planning (FNS50615).

 You may enrol into this course at any time and begin studying immediately on enrolment.

 Students must complete the DFP1 – 4 in sequential order.

 You may be exempted from studying a subject or the full qualification based on your previous training, study and or work experience.

 To find out if you are eligible to receive an exemption, refer to our exemptions page.

 This course is delivered online via Kaplan’s learning management system KapLearn.